abhinav4848/Programming-Notes/topics/laravel-basics.md

 ```bash
 php artisan make:controller PagesController
 ```
+(Add `--resource` after controller name to have the file include all the resource methods available via Laravel, for the CRUD functionality needed to interact with the database)

 ### Use a controller
 Inside the class of a particular controller, methods are written like: